ibm-cloud-docs/key-protect/delete-keys.md

     If the `return_preference` variable is set to `return=representation`, the details of the `DELETE` request are returned in the response entity-body.

+    After you delete a key, it transitions to the `Deactivated` key state.
+After 24 hours, if a key is not reinstated, the key transitions to the `Destroyed` state.
+The key contents are permanently erased and no longer accessible.

     The following JSON object shows an example returned value.

     ```json